oplogix/windows_Local_enumeration/README.md

 # Windows Local Enumeration Tool
-This is a quick tool to get systeminfo, installed software, running services, users and dump NTLM hashes on computer.
+This is a quick tool to get logged in user and All Users, hostname, systeminfo, installed software, running services, and runs ipconfig all.